Safety & nurture

-Most children who come into our care are referred to us by the Ministry for Vulnerable Children (Oranga Tamariki) because their parents are unable to care for them for a time or because they are at risk of, or have suffered, long–term neglect or abuse.
+Most children who come into our care are referred to us by the Ministry for Children (Oranga Tamariki) because their parents are unable to care for them for a time or because they are at risk of, or have suffered, long–term neglect or abuse.

 We work closely with Oranga Tamariki who maintain legal responsibility for any child in foster care.
 They decide when a child requires care and how long that care should last for.

 We strive to be the provider of choice and pride ourselves on our standard of care and our commitment to doing the best for our tamariki.
 Our carers delight in transforming kids' lives.
 They are altruistic, resilient and committed.
 We provide ongoing support and training to all our carers to ensure they always feel empowered to do the best they can for the children they help.

 How long do children stay in foster care?